 Please note the electronic transmission of voted ballots is not funded through these grant programs.

-As the laboratories of innovation in election policy and technology, States and localities are well suited to test different tools and systems to better understand and overcome the obstacles faced by military and overseas voters.
+States and localities are well suited to test different tools and systems to better understand and overcome the obstacles faced by military and overseas voters.
 Under authority of section 6304 of title 31, U.S.C., FVAP established the EASE research grant program under legislative direction to conduct one or more pilot projects to test the feasibility of new election technology for the benefit of UOCAVA voters.
-FVAP is able to test a wider range of election technologies more quickly and examine a greater number of solutions through research grants to States and localities than it could through DoD-administered research initiatives.
+We are able to test a wider range of election technologies more quickly and examine a greater number of solutions through research grants to States and localities than we could through DoD-administered research initiatives.